Hu Xijin

-Hu Xijin (胡锡进; born 7 April 1960) is a Chinese journalist and the former editor-in-chief and party secretary of the conservative popular media Global Times, a tabloid under the auspices of the Chinese Communist Party (CCP)'s official People's Daily newspaper.
-He has been accused by the western media of being a political propagandist and an early adopter of China's "wolf warrior" communication strategy of loudly denouncing perceived criticism of the Chinese government and its policies.
+Hu Xijin (胡锡进; born 7 April 1960) is a Chinese journalist who previously served as editor-in-chief and Chinese Communist Party Committee Secretary of Global Times from 2005 to 2021.

+Hu is one of the most popular opinion leaders in China.
+Hu's writing is often nationalistic and provocative.
+According to academic Lin Mao, Hu genuinely regards himself as a professional journalist whose mission is to shape public opinion to make China stronger.
+Hu has been described by various media of being a political propagandist and was an early adopter of China's "wolf warrior" communication strategy of loudly denouncing perceived criticism of the Chinese government and its policies.

 Early life and education

 Hu was born in Beijing to a poor Christian family.

+From 1978 to 1982, Hu attended the People's Liberation Army College of International Relations in Nanjing, Jiangsu for undergraduate studies.
 After graduating with a master's degree in Russian literature from Beijing Foreign Studies University in 1989, Hu began his career as a journalist at the People's Daily.
-Hu took part in the 1989 Tiananmen Square protests but later in 2019 called the military action a tragedy caused by "student naivety" and government inexperience.
+Hu took part in the 1989 Tiananmen Square protests but later in 2019 called the military action a tragedy caused by student naivety and government inexperience.

-He can speak Chinese, English and Russian.

 Career

 Working as a foreign correspondent for the paper, he covered both the Bosnian War and the Iraq War.
 After covering Yugoslavia's break-up as a war correspondent, he came to admire strong Communist rule.

 Hu became editor of the Global Times in 2005, editing both the Chinese-language version and, after its establishment in 2009, the English-language version.
-During Hu's time as editor of the Global Times, he has become known as a bellicose hard-liner.
-“Frisbee Hu,” a nickname for Hu Xijin, arose from a joke that he retrieves whatever the government throws at him.
+Hu described the Global Times as having two bosses, the government and the market.
+According to Hu, "In the long run the two are equally important ... if we lose the support of ordinary people and lose our influence, the government won't care about us anymore.
+Without ordinary people, our paper will die."